keploy/go-mocking-blog/README.md

 # Keploy
 [Keploy](https://keploy.io) is a no-code testing platform that generates tests from API calls.

+This repo contains sample code refered in the keploy golang mock generation blog.

 ## Community support
 We'd love to collaborate with you to make Keploy great.
 To get started: